Native son Joe Biden takes Pennsylvania and the presidency

 In Allegheny County, home to Pittsburgh, Biden also appeared to score a larger margin than Clinton as Biden repeatedly courted influential blue-collar labor unions there, saying he would be the strongest pro-union president ever.

 On the other side of the ledger, Trump overwhelmed Biden in many of the same rural counties, small towns and exurbs that he won in 2016.
 In fact, he did even better, underscoring Pennsylvania’s gaping geographic, cultural, economic and political divides.
-He also managed to squeeze out more votes than last time in Philadelphia — where Trump notoriously said “bad things happen” — though the heavily Democratic city still went big for Biden.
+He also managed to squeeze out more votes than last time in Philadelphia, though the heavily Democratic city still went big for Biden.

 Rubinkam reported from northeastern Pennsylvania.
-Associated Press reporters Mike Catalini in Morrisville, Mark Scolforo in Harrisburg and Lemoyne, and Maryclaire Dale and Joe Frederick in Philadelphia contributed to this report.
+Associated Press reporters Mike Catalini in Morrisville, Mark Scolforo in Harrisburg, and Maryclaire Dale and Joe Frederick in Philadelphia contributed to this report.

 Find AP’s full election coverage at APNews.com/Election2020.